mono832/Calculator-FX/README.md

 if you dont understand how to use the program. visit the guid page in the help menu or press CTRL + h

 # for the sneaky code readers
-If you want to make your own extensions to the program visit the bottom of the guide page in the .exe file for a basic how to
+If you want to make your own extensions to the program visit the bottom of the guide page in the .exe file for a basic, how to

 # Not my work credit (please don't kill me, I gave credit)
+GraalVM for their javascript evaluator

+js https://mvnrepository.com/artifact/org.graalvm.js/js

+js-scriptengine https://mvnrepository.com/artifact/org.graalvm.js/js-scriptengine

-GraalVM for their javascript evaluator js https://mvnrepository.com/artifact/org.graalvm.js/js js-scriptengine https://mvnrepository.com/artifact/org.graalvm.js/js-scriptengine org.apache.commons for their Gamma function commons-math3 https://mvnrepository.com/artifact/org.apache.commons/commons-math3
+org.apache.commons for their Gamma function

+commons-math3 https://mvnrepository.com/artifact/org.apache.commons/commons-math3

-and of course Maven, Oracle, and Jetbrains for obvious reasons and a thanks to launch4j for being better then jpackage
+and of course Maven, Oracle, and Jetbrains for obvious reasons

+and a thanks to launch4j for being better then jpackage
 * Do not under any circumstances think thanat the above belong to me.
 They are third party dependencys/software that are used in the project, and deserver their own respective credits *